ControlCplusControlV/Golem-Image-Classifier/README.md

 # Golem Image Classifier Service

 This service was designed for the bounty put out by Golem as seen [here](https://gitcoin.co/issue/golemfactory/yagna/1456/100026046).
 To run this service a pre-existing requestor node setup is required, but if you don't have one a quick primer can be found [here](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development).
+Model Weights here - https://storage.googleapis.com/tensorflow/keras-applications/vgg16/vgg16_weights_tf_dim_ordering_tf_kernels.h5

 ## Using the Service